cbri92/DosePainting/README.md

 **Repository Structure**

-There are four directories in this repository:
+There are three directories in this repository:

 ***utils***